 “No. All covers from the late 50’s.
 It’s a frat movie.
 The budget’s pretty minimal.”

 “The cheapest way is to pay them SAG minimum.”

 “That’s what I told them but I hoped we could pay them more as a band.”

 “Will there be a soundtrack album?

 “Well, let me talk with the leader.
 Maybe we can go with the minimum plus residuals if there is an album.
 That’s where it gets tricky, especially since it is all cover songs.”

-I get Dewayne, who is now calling himself Otis.
+I get DeWayne, who is now calling himself Otis.
 After they negotiate, Jay tells me what each player gets as SAG minimum.
-I call Landis who’s okay with the costs.
+I call Landis who is okay with the cost.